michaeluno/Fetch-Tweets-Rotator-Template/readme.txt

 = Install =

 1. Install the template plugin - this template comes as a WordPress plugin.
-You just upload the zip file you downloaded via Dashboad -> Plugins -> Add New -> Upload.
+You just upload the zip file you downloaded via Dashboard -> Plugins -> Add New -> Upload.
 And activate the plugin This will install the template.
 2. Activate the template after install - Go to *Fetch Tweets* -> *Templates* -> *Installed Templates*.
-You should see a template named "*Hashtag Colud*."
+You should see a template named "*Rotator*."
 Click on the Activate link to activate the template.

 == Screenshots ==